Hazardous Materials Management

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Hazardous Materials Management and Waste Tech.
-About 2.9% of those with this major are international students.
+Hazardous Materials Management and Waste Tech appeals to people across the globe.
+About 3.2% of those with this major are international students.

 How Much Do Hazardous Materials Management Majors Make?